Joe-Eager/mtb-trail-status/README.md

 # mtb-trail-status
 Find the status of trails in CLE

-All it needs is the twitter api tokens and links in a ./secret/secret.json
+All you need is the twitter api tokens in the ./secret/secret.json

 Then just run